 Along with being one of the leading causes of fertility problems and additional health problems later on in life, hair loss is a major side effect of PCOS.
 It’s thought that between 20-30% of women who have PCOS also experience female pattern baldness .

 To help combat the symptoms that come with PCOS, along with hair loss, many women are prescribed spironolactone.
-In this article, we’ll discuss whether spironolactone is an effective treatment for hair loss, or whether it could be exacerbating the problem.
+In this article, we’ll discuss whether spironolactone is an effective treatment for female hair loss, or whether it could be exacerbating the problem.

 Spironolactone is a drug that’s used to treat PCOS, as well as other conditions such as high blood pressure, heart failure, kidney disease, and liver disease.
 It’s a diuretic, which means it helps expel water from the body.